mattbruv/snes-fighter/README.md

 # Engine Specifications

+## Background

+***YET TO BE IMPLEMENTED***

+For the in-game background, I want it to scroll left to right to give more playing space for the fighters, as it seems like most fighting games scroll horizontally.

+I also want the backgrounds to look photo-realistic like the sprites, but this creates problems because photorealistic backgrounds take up a lot of space.
+The SNES was designed for tiled graphics, not random tiles with a lot of noise.

+My proposed solution is to have one designated area in VRAM for the background data.
+This area will hold 1 entire 32x32 map of unique tiles along with some padding tiles.
+The background will be "moved" by the scroll registers, and upon moving the scroll window close to the edge of the loaded map, an additional few rows will be populated with the data that should be in that area.

+Formula for calulating tile space needed:
+`8 * color_depth(in bits) * number_of_characters`

+* In my case, `8 * 4 * 32 * 32` = `32768` or `0x8000` bytes.
+This is exactly half of the VRAM.
+* Now if I add two additional columns on each side of the background as buffer columns, that is `8 * 4 * 32 * 4` = `4096` or `0x1000` bytes in
+dynamically loaded tiles.
+* 0x1000 additional bytes are needed for the 64x32 tile map.

+This gives us a total of `0xA000` bytes, or `40,960` bytes, which is 62.5% of the entire VRAM if used perfectly.

+This system does enable arbitrarily wide backgrounds though, so the tradeoff is probably worth it, since the only real cost is an extra `0x1000` bytes and some CPU cycles to move data around.

 ## Sprites

 For designing sprites and animation for general gameplay, I'm thinking small sprites of 16x16 and large sprites of 32x32.